 A good flat fee is not “set it and forget it”—it’s “price it, track it, adjust it.”

 Alternative fee arrangements are pricing structures where you charge a fixed fee (or fixed-fee bundle) instead of billing by the hour.
 They’re for service businesses that want predictable sales and clients who want predictable spend.
+This billing model moves away from hourly billing and emphasizes client value.
+Value-based pricing focuses on the perceived value of services to clients rather than the time spent delivering them.
 You track delivery hours, labor cost, gross margin, and scope change frequency.
 Review delivery variance weekly, review profitability monthly, and reset pricing quarterly or after any repeated scope drift.
 To do AFAs well, you need clean cost rates, scoped deliverables, and a simple variance process.

 Best Practice Summary